University Departments

 Ready To Get Started?

 Getting permission to use MSU trademarks is a simple process.
 Use the Licensing Authorization online form linked below to request approval.
-If you require assistance, contact University Licensing Programs at karnett@msu.edu or by phone at 517-355-3434.
+If you require assistance, contact University Trademarks and Licensing at karnett@msu.edu or by phone at 517-355-3434.

 University Department Identity Guidelines